SLAB-NLP/Doc-Structure-Parser/README.md

 ## Reproduce Results From Paper

 First, you will need to download the datasets used in the paper.

 Form-10k and CUAD datasets are available under the following link:

 [https://drive.google.com/drive/folders/1OHbOlPfr4GUga4s3xXLVwDUtIu7OSolB?usp=share_link](https://drive.google.com/drive/folders/1OHbOlPfr4GUga4s3xXLVwDUtIu7OSolB?usp=share_link)

+* The Hebrew-verdicts dataset that we discuss in the paper cannot be published due to the sensitive information it includes, as it is a dataset of legal verdicts in sexual harrasment cases.

 Next, we assume you already ran the environment setup as described in [#Prepare the environment](#prepare-the-environment).